ordina-jworks/ordina-jworks.github.io/_posts/2020-02-24-Chatbots-Introduction-and-a-Practical-Case.md

 # Conclusion
 After working with chatbots during the past 6 months, I'm proud of what we've achieved so far.
 The FleetBot is being actively tested at JWorks and looking to go live for all Ordina Belgium employees.
+Because of working closely with Chatlayer on the FleetBot project, we have initiated a partnership for future chatbot projects.
-Other than that, there are a number of interesting projects using chatbots coming up that we're happy to be part of.
+There already are a number of interesting projects coming up that we're happy to be part of.
 Having tested many chatbot providers, we can confidently make an assessment of which one would be best in any use case.

 What I'm most excited about is the versatility of chatbots.
-Want one in Telegram or Slack?
+Want one in Telegram or Slack? <br/>
-No problem, we can build that connection!
+No problem, we can build that connection! <br/>
-Want one that speaks Chinese, German and English?
+Want one that speaks Chinese, German and English? <br/>
 Can do!

+Do you think your company could use a chatbot to raise user satisfaction, reduce your FAQ workload, or for anything else it could help out with?
+Get in touch with [Frederick Bousson](mailto:frederickbousson@ordina.be?subject=[Chatbots]%20Interest%20in%20chatbot%20project)! <br/>
+We can help you evaluate if a chatbot is indeed the way to go for your specific case and choose the correct provider for your needs.
+After that, we will assist you in building the bot and build all necessary chat client connections.

 # Resources
 * [Chatbot History](https://mobilecoach.com/chatterbots-2-history-of-chatbots/){:target="_blank" rel="noopener noreferrer"}